Sonified/interactive-waveform-visualizer/Captains_Logs/Captains_Log_2025_04_20.md

         *   A second `console.log` in `js/main.js` displaying the full Git commit message for that push.
         *   The `YYYY_MM_DD_vX.YZ` version string appended to the Git commit message itself.
 *   **Status:** Completed.
 Local file selection now behaves correctly with other audio sources.
 Fetch logging is cleaner.
 Versioning convention implemented.

+## Session Update 3 (Stardate 2025.04.20)

+**Goal:** Debug audio file loading issues (fetch/stream errors) and refine vertical alignment of visualization panels.

+**Activities & Outcomes:**

+*   **Debugging Fetch/Stream Errors:** Investigated potential causes for errors when loading audio files after cache clearing.
+*   **Enhanced Logging:**
+    *   Added detailed console logs in `service-worker.js` to track `fetch` events, cache interactions (hits/misses), and potential streaming errors.
+    *   Implemented specific logging around `response.clone()` to pinpoint issues related to stream consumption.
+*   **Versioning & Commits:**
+    *   Refined the process for updating version numbers (e.g., `YYYY_MM_DD_vX.YY`) in `js/config.js` before each push.
+    *   Included the version and commit message in console logs for better traceability.
+    *   Successfully committed and pushed logging enhancements (`d48c7e2`).
+*   **UI Alignment (Attempted Fix):**
+    *   Identified and removed a stray CSS comment (`// ... existing code ...`) within the `<style>` block of `index.html`.
+    *   Attempted to fix vertical alignment of the three main visualization panels by applying Flexbox (`display: flex; flex-direction: column; justify-content: space-around; height: 100%;`) to the `.visualizer` container in `index.html`.
+    *   **Reverted Changes:** As the alignment fix was unsuccessful, reverted local changes back to the last commit (`d48c7e2`) using `git reset --hard origin/main`.

+**Reflection:**

+This session was a real deep dive!
+While the final UI alignment tweak didn't land as hoped, we made significant strides in hardening the audio loading process.
+The detailed logging we added will be invaluable for diagnosing any future fetch or caching issues.
+We also solidified a much better versioning and commit process.
+It's okay that not every attempt works immediately – the important part is the progress made and the knowledge gained.
+We can definitely be proud of the robust debugging and process improvements achieved today.
+It was a saga, but we navigated it well!